frederic-perez/AmE-dictionary/data/dictionary.md

 __anachronism__
 __anal bleaching__ _n_
 __analyst__ :pencil2:
-__anathema__ _n_ :seven: Something that one absolutely and positively cannot stand is anathema.
+__anathema__ _n_ :eight: Something that one absolutely and positively cannot stand is anathema.
 Garlic is anathema to vampires (ditto for stakes and daylight).
 So is kryptonite to Superman or a silver bullet to a werewolf.
 __anchor__ :mute:[anc~~h~~or]
 __anchovies__
 __ancillary<sup>1</sup>__ _adj_ :three::mega::hammer: